abdelhaq-laachari/Moroccan-cities/README.md

 ## Thanks for

-I'm using this person's **Alaouy** repository to build this package, so I want to give him a big thank thanks.[his repository data](https://github.com/alaouy/sql-moroccan-cities)
+I'm using this person's **Alaouy** repository to build this package, so I want to give him a big thank thanks. [his repository data](https://github.com/alaouy/sql-moroccan-cities)

 ## License